wenboxia/ID2203_Final_Project/benchmarks/README.md

 ## To Run
  1. Have an owner of the GCP project add you to the project and configure your permissions.
 Or start your own project with the help of `setup-gcp.sh`
+ 2. Copy the contents of `./scripts/project_env_template` to `./scripts/project_env.sh` and then configure environment variables in `./scripts/project_env.sh`
- 2. Run the commands in `../build_scripts/auth.sh` to configure your gcloud credentials
+ 3. Run the commands in `./scripts/auth.sh` to configure your gcloud credentials
- 3. Make sure that you have a GCP OSLogin ssh key set up `gcloud compute os-login ssh-keys list`
+ 4. Run `./scripts/push-server-image.sh` and `./scripts/push-client-image.sh` to push docker images to GCP Artifact Registry
- 4. Run python code with `uv run <python-file-here>`.
+ 5. Run python code with `uv run <python-file-here>`.
- 5. Run `uv run benchmarks.py` to run the example benchmark.
+ 6. Run `uv run benchmarks.py` to run the example benchmark.
 Run `uv run graph_experiment.py` to graph benchmark data.